rethinkpriorities/survey_dud_detector/README.md

 # Examine incidence of straightlining (results are number of low incidence answers)
 print(low_incidence_counts.value_counts())

+# It might be good to look at the values of people with a high number of low incidence answers
+# just in case this is actually legitimate.
+print(df[low_incidence_counts == 3])

 # Drop everyone who gave three or more low incidence answers
 df = df[low_incidence_counts < 3]
 ```